backstage/backstage/packages/catalog-model/api-report.md

     name: string;
 }): EntityRef;

-// Warning: (ae-missing-release-tag) "SOURCE_LOCATION_ANNOTATION" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const SOURCE_LOCATION_ANNOTATION = "backstage.io/source-location";

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "stringifyEntityRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export function stringifyEntityRef(ref: Entity | {
     kind: string;